 What is provided in the course fee?

 This is an all-inclusive trip (other than flights to Milan, Italy).
-Covered expenses include: transportation from the Milan airport and throughout the trip, lodging, all food during the trip (breakfast at the lodge, lunch on the mountain, and dinner at a restaurant each day), all pilgrim venue/museum/vendor fees, professional mountain guides from COR and ALP, and mountaineering equipment for Via Ferratas (helmet, harness, lanyard system).
+Covered expenses include: transportation from the Milan airport and throughout the trip, lodging, all meals during the trip, all pilgrim venue/museum/vendor fees, professional mountain guides from COR and ALP, and mountaineering equipment for Via Ferratas (helmet, harness, lanyard system).
 You will need to provide your own hiking shoes/boots and outdoor clothing and daypack.
 A gear list will be provided.
 Alcohol served at meals is not covered in this trip cost.

 Have questions?
 Contact us.